IQ404/welcome/my-projects.md

 - // TODO: I'm planning to write a rasterizer.

-- // TODO: I'm planning to use Taichi Lang to implement a few physics based simulation/animation.
+- // TODO: I'm planning to use Taichi Lang to implement some demo for soft-body/fluid simulation.

 - I wrote a series of [CPU-based ray tracers with a denoiser](https://github.com/IQ404/cpu-based-ray-tracer).